Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started.md

     --help  Show this message and exit.
     ```
     ```bash
-     > babylon init
+    babylon init
-     INFO     2025-10-24 09:54:53,853 |
-          [babylon] Project successfully initialized at: ~/CosmoTech/DevOps/babylon_v5_dir/test-babylon/project
     ```
     ```bash
+    babylon init --project-folder devops --variables-file devops.yaml
+    ```
+    ```bash
+       → Cloning Terraform WebApp module...
+       ✔ Terraform WebApp module cloned
+       → Created directory: /home/user/CosmoTech/DevOps/babylon_v5_dir/devops
+       ✔ Generated Organization.yaml
+       ✔ Generated Solution.yaml
+       ✔ Generated Workspace.yaml
+       ✔ Generated Webapp.yaml
+       ✔ Generated postgres/jobs/k8s_job.yaml
+       ✔ Generated devops.yaml
+    🚀 Project successfully initialized!
+       Path: /home/user/CosmoTech/DevOps/babylon_v5_dir/devops

+    Next steps:
+       1. Edit your variables in devops.yaml
+       2. Run your first deployment command
+    ```
+    for structure of the generated project, you should see something like this:

+    ```bash
     .
-      ├── babylon.error
     ├── babylon.log
-      ├── project
-      │   ├── Dataset.yaml
+    ├── devops
     │   ├── Organization.yaml
-      │   ├── Runner.yaml
+    │   ├── postgres
+    │   │   └── jobs
+    │   │       └── k8s_job.yaml
     │   ├── Solution.yaml
+    │   ├── Webapp.yaml
     │   └── Workspace.yaml
-      ├── customers.csv
+    ├── terraform-webapp
-      └── variables.yaml
+    └── devops.yaml
     ```
 Now, you can get started with running Babylon commands.
 All the required YAML files for the resources you need to deploy in v5 are provided as templates.
 You can customize and modify them based on your specific needs.

 ### New group for handling runner and run objects
 !!! important
-    In v5, there is no longer a **Connector** object, and **Scenario** / **ScenarioRun** have been replaced by **Runner** and **Run**.
+    There is no longer a **Connector** object, and **Scenario** / **ScenarioRun** have been replaced by **Runner** and **Run**.
     For more information refer to the Cosmo Tech platform release notes.

 ### Meta About Endpoint